objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 used by the compiler.
 A compressed machine code file is placed in the cache using the received key.

 `Direct mode` compiles the program faster, since the preprocessor step is skipped.
-But header files are not checked for changes, so the wrong project may be built.
+BuHowever,the header files are not checked for changes, so the wrong project may be built.
-`Preprocessor mode` is slower than `direct mode`, but right project is built always.
+`Preprocessor mode` is slower than `direct mode`, but the right project is built always.

-Sccache, unlike ccache, allows to store the cache not only locally but also in the cloud, and it also has fixed some bugs (for example, there is a check of header files, which makes direct mode more accurate).
+Sccache, unlike ccache, allows the cache to be stored not only locally but also in the cloud, and it also has fixed some bugs (for example, there is a check of header files, which makes direct mode more accurate).

 ### Maven
-`Maven` automates and manages Java-projects build.
+`Maven` automates and manages Java-project builds.
 Building a project in `Maven` is completed in three maven [LifeCycles Maven](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html), which consist of `phases`. `Phases` in turn consist of sets of `goals`.

-`Maven` has default `phases` and `goals`  which build any projects:
+`Maven` has default `phases` and `goals`  for building any projects:

 <p align="center">
   <img src="/images/defaultPhaseMaven.svg">